Department of History, Philosophy, and Religious Studies

 People have always had questions about the world in which they live.
 Whether these questions are about truth, beauty, and goodness, or about whether life has any meaning, people find questions to ask.
 Over the centuries, many minds have addressed these questions.
 By means of dialogue, intuition, logic, and critical thought, philosophers have created pathways to wisdom and an understanding of the human condition.

-North Dakota State University offers students a Philosophy curriculum that may be approached either as an interdisciplinary Philosophy minor or a Philosophy-Humanities major or minor.
+North Dakota State University offers students a Philosophy curriculum that may be approached either as a Philosophy-Humanities major or minor.

 The Philosophy-Humanities major consists of 30 semester credits.
 Of these, 21 credits must be taken from the required courses below.
 Nine elective credits, which can be independent studies, complete the major.
-The major can result in either a B.A. or B.S. degree.
 Each degree has additional university and College of Arts, Humanities and Social Sciences requirements that must be fulfilled.
 For example, a B.A. requires two years or the equivalent of a foreign language, while the B.S. requires a minor in another field.
 Please check the university and college pages addressing additional requirements that must be fulfilled.

-The Philosophy-Humanities minor consists of 21 semester credits: the major required courses listed below plus six elective credits from the elective philosophy courses, including independent studies.
+The Philosophy-Humanities minor consists of 21 semester credits: the major required courses plus six elective credits from the elective philosophy courses, including independent studies.